vsri121/vsri121/README.md

-# 👋 Yo, I'm Varsha
+# 👋 Heyy!
+I'm Varsha

  I’m a Computer Science undergrad who loves cooking up software that actually makes life easier (and way less boring).
 I’m all about mixing full-stack web development with a sprinkle of AI/ML, basically trying to build cool stuff that’s smart and useful.